 Cost-Effectiveness With Wound Care Services at Home

-Wound care costs can account for a significant portion of a hospital budgets.
+Wound care costs can account for a significant portion of hospital budgets.
 With surgical, pressure ulcers, diabetic foot wounds, or traumatic injuries, healthcare systems face the challenge of delivering effective and cost-efficient services.
-Some health systems leverage virtual appointments and remote monitoring technologies that enable assessment and management of wounds remotely.
+Some health systems leverage virtual appointments and remote monitoring technologies that enable the assessment and management of wounds remotely.

 Telemedicine reduces frequent in-person appointments, which saves time and resources in healthcare and for patients.
 A recent study of portable negative pressure wound therapy (NPWT) showed the potential for cost savings.
 The treatment uses suction to promote wound healing.